Generic Name: mesna (Intravenous route)

 This medicine is given on a fixed schedule.
 It may be given after receiving ifosfamide, 4 hours, and 8 hours after each dose of ifosfamide.

-Drink extra fluids (1 to 2 liters per day) so you will pass more urine while you are using this medicine.
+Drink extra fluids (1 to 2 liters per day) so you will pass more urine while you are receiving this medicine.
 This may help prevent bladder and kidney problems.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose or forget to use your medicine, call your doctor or pharmacist for instructions.

-It is very important that your doctor check you closely to make sure this medicine is working properly.
-Urine tests will be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely while receiving this medicine to make sure this medicine is working properly.
+Blood and urine tests will be needed to check for unwanted effects.

-This medicine contains benzyl alcohol which may cause serious reactions to premature or low-birthweight infants.
-Discuss this with your doctor if you are concerned.
+This medicine contains benzyl alcohol which may cause serious reactions to premature or low-birth weight infants.
+Talk to your doctor if you have concerns about this.

 - Black, tarry stools